madjid123/Dexchat-full/README.md

 # Dexchat-full
-A chat application for personal and educational purpose using MERN Stack
+A messaging web application for educational purposes using MERN Stack.
 ## Technologies Used
 - NodeJS
 - Typescript